-115.352 Exhaustion of administrative remedies Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC provides an administrative process for dealing with resident grievances regarding sexual abuse.
-Residents are provided information as to how to file a grievance during the intake process and again within 10 days of intake.
+115.352 Exhaustion of administrative remedies

+The RJDC provides an administrative process for dealing with resident grievances regarding sexual abuse.
+Residents are provided information as to how to file a grievance during the intake process and again within ten days of intake.
 The PREA Coordinator reports and the Grievance Policy states that there is no time limit for a resident to submit a grievance regarding an allegation of sexual abuse.
 In the past 12 months there have been no grievances filed that alleged sexual abuse.
-In the past 12 months there were no grievances filed alleging sexual abuse that reached a final decision within the 90 days after being filed.
+In the past 12 months there were no grievances alleging sexual abuse that reached a final decision within the 90 days after being filed.
 In the past 12 months there were no grievances filed alleging sexual abuse that involved extensions because a final decision was not reached within 90 days.
-A draft Policy has been developed to reflect that the agency requires that residents are notified in writing when the agency plies for an extension, including notice of the date by which a decision will be made.
-Additionally, the draft policy reflects the agency permits third parties, including fellow residents, staff members, family members, attorneys, and outside advocates, to assist residents in filing requests for administrative remedies relating to allegations of sexual abuse, and to file such requests on behalf of residents.
-Re-written policy requires that if the resident declines to have third-party assistance in filing a grievance alleging sexual abuse, and the agency documents a resident's decision to decline.
-Further, re-written policy should allow parents or legal guardians of residents to file a grievance alleging sexual abuse, including appeals, on behalf of such resident, regardless of whether or not the resident agrees to having the grievance filed on their behalf.
-There have been no grievances alleging sexual abuse, policy must outline the established procedures.
-Current policy requires an initial response within 8 hours after filing an emergency grievance alleging substantial risk of issue a final decision be issued within fi Evidence relied upon to make auditor determination: RJDC Grievance Policy RJDC Pre-Audit Questionnaire RJDC Pre-Addit Questionnaire RJDC Resident PREA Education Interviews with Staff Interviews with Residents Interview PREA Coordinator
+Policy requires that residents are notified in writing when the agency files for an extension, including notice of the date by which a decision will be made.
+Additionally, the policy reflects the agency permits third parties, including fellow residents, staff members, family members, attorneys, and outside advocates, to assist residents in filing requests for administrative remedies relating to allegations of sexual abuse, and to file such requests on behalf of residents.
+Policy requires that if the resident declines to have third-party assistance in filing a grievance alleging sexual abuse, and the agency documents a resident's decision to decline.
+Further, parents or legal guardians of residents are permitted to file a grievance alleging sexual abuse, including appeals, on behalf of such resident, regardless of whether or not the resident agrees to having the grievance filed on their behalf.
+There have been no grievances alleging sexual abuse filed by residents in the past 12 months in which the resident declined third-party assistance, containing documentation of a resident's decision to decline.
+As it relates to the filing of emergency grievances alleging substantial risk of imminent sexual abuse, policy outlines the established procedures.
+Lastly, the agency limits the ability to discipline a resident for filing a grievance alleging sexual abuse to occasions where the agency demonstrates that the resident filed the grievance in bad faith.
+In the past 12 months there have been no resident grievances alleging sexual abuse that resulted in disciplinary action by the agency against the resident for having filed the grievance in bad faith.

+- RJDC Grievance Policy

+- RJDC Pre-Audit Questionnaire

+- RJDC Resident PREA Education

+- · Interviews with Staff

+- Interviews with Residents

+- Interview PREA Coordinator